 SCDNA precipitation and temperature are compared with benchmark gridded products to demonstrate whether the SCDNA is a good choice when station data are unavailable.
 Actual station observations are used as reference.
-Although assessing gridded products using point-scale station data contains uncertainties (Tang et al., 2018a), the objective of this section is to illustrate their agreement with station observations in lieu of providing an exhaustive quantitative assessment of their real-world accuracy.
+Although assessing gridded products using point-scale station data contains uncertainties (Tang et al., 2018a), the objective of this section is to illustrate their agreement with station observations in lieu of provide an exhaustive quantitative assessment of their real-world accuracy.

-Overall, the SCDNA achieves much higher KGE' than reanalysis products for all variables (Fig. 14).
-For precipitation, the median KGE' differences between the SCDNA and ERA5, JRA-55, and MERRA-2 are 0.48, 0.57, and 0.54, respectively.
-The corresponding KGE' differences for T{min} are 0.46, 0.61, and 0.36, respectively.
-The improvement for T{max} is smaller, particularly in the eastern US where the topography is relatively flatter compared to the western US.
-The KGE' differences of T{mean} are lower than T{min} but higher than T{max} due to the offset effect.
-T{range} suffers little from the elevation differences between stations and reanalysis grids and is suitable to demonstrate the differences between SCDNA and reanalysis products.
-The median KGE' differences for T{range} between the SCDNA and ERA5, JRA-55, and MERRA-2 are 0.31, 0.48, and 0.31, respectively.
+Overall, the SCDNA achieves much higher KGE than reanalysis products for all variables (Fig. 14).
+For precipitation, the median KGE differences between the SCDNA and ERA5, JRA-55 and MERRA-2 are 0.48, 0.57, and 0.54, respectively.
+The corresponding KGE differences for T{\min} are 0.46, 0.61, and 0.36, respectively.
+The improvement for T{\max} is smaller, particularly in eastern U.S. where topography is relatively flatter compared with western U.S. The

+KGE differences of T{mean} are lower than T{min} but higher than T{max} due to the offset effect.
+T{range} suffers little from the elevation differences between stations and reanalysis grids, and is suitable to demonstrate the differences between SCDNA and reanalysis products.
+The median KGE differences for T{range} between the SCDNA and ERA5, JRA-55 and MERRA-2 are 0.31, 0.48, and 0.31, respectively.